mosaic-design-system/docs/src/components/back-to-top.md

       ### Focus state

       **Back to top** needs to have a focus state - a focus state is when you tab into an element to interact with it.
-Ensure that users can use their keyboard to focus on **Back to top**.
+Ensure that users can use their keyboard to focus on the **Back to top**.

       ### Icons